About Light Opera Works

 Classic American musicals

-Ragtime, A Little Night Music, Soup du Jour, No Way to Treat a Lady, C’est la vie and others.
+Ragtime, A Little Night Music, Soup du Jour, No Way to Treat a Lady, C’est la vie, The Secret Garden and others.

 Tintypes, Side by Side by Sondheim, Berlin to Broadway with Kurt Weill and others.